apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 1. Standard Containers, which adhere to the Open Container Initiative (OCI) standards, like Docker/Containerd, use runC as their runtime and are the go-to for K8s workloads today.
 2. User-Space Kernel Containers, such as gVisor, also meet OCI standards and use runsc as their runtime, known for better isolation and security but at the cost of performance, making them ideal for less demanding workloads.
 3. Microkernel Containers, which employ hypervisors like Firecracker and Kata-Container, comply with OCI specification too, and use either runC or runv as their runtime, striking a balance among security, isolation, and performance, sitting somewhere between standard containers and user-space kernel containers.
-4. Pure Virtual Machines, including KVM, Xen, VMWare, form the foundational virtualization layer for major cloud providers' servers, typically acting as Nodes in K8s, and operate at a more fundamental level than containers.
+4. Virtual Machines, including KVM, Xen, VMWare, form the foundational virtualization layer for major cloud providers' servers, typically acting as Nodes in K8s, and operate at a more fundamental level than containers.

 <img src='https://kubeblocks.io/images/Comparison-of-system-architecture.png'  alt="Comparison of system architecture of various lightweight virtualization methods"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 2.
 Comparison of system architecture of various lightweight virtualization methods.
-Orange parts are kernel space, while green parts are user space.<sup>[2]</sup></div>
+Orange for kernel space, green for user space.<sup>[2]</sup></div>

 #### Exploring OCI-compliant containerization technologies